-How to choose the best style of shutters for my home?
-Posted on 20 Jun 12:34 , 0 comments
+How to choose the right style of shutters for my home?
+Posted on 12 Oct 13:54 , 0 comments

-At The Shutter Shop we have installed shutters in many different types of home; Victorian London terraced houses, Oxfordshire Cotswold Cottages, new build apartments, Georgian townhouses in Surrey, Farmhouses in Hertfordshire & even house boats on the River Thames!
-We have the expert knowledge to guide you through the decision-making process.
+At The Shutter Shop we have over 30 years of industry experience in window dressings and have installed shutters in many different types of property; Victorian London terraced houses, Oxfordshire Cotswold Cottages, new build apartments, city high rise flats with vast expanses of glass, Georgian townhouses in Surrey, Farmhouses in Hertfordshire & even house boats on the River Thames!

 What are Shutter Styles?

-After a shutter style has been determined, design details such as material, colour and louvre size can be decided upon.
+After a shutter style has been decided upon, design details such as material, colour and louvre size can be chosen.

 An overview of our shutter styles